 We tend to pride ourselves on being a bottom-up sort of practice in that sense.
 We try not to develop a final product at the beginning, it is a more process-driven practice.

 Having many retreat home projects in their portfolio – both interior and architectural, it is tough to bar imported materials completely.
 However, the principal architects advocate the use of indigenous materials and construction technology extensively.
-In an older residential project in the Kashid region of Alibaug, where basalt is prevalent and readily available, the house is held in place by two massive basalt retaining walls.
+In an older residential project in the Kashid region of Alibaug, basalt is prevalent and readily available.
+The house is thus held in place by two massive basalt retaining walls.
 Furthermore, the floor and the walls of the bathrooms are finished in locally available Shabad, while lime plaster finishes the walls of the entire house.

 We are not a decoration-based practice.
 The placement of furniture and the way the users would indulge in every inch of the space play a pivotal role in our design.

 At We Design Studio, each project is a fresh canvas, a new challenge that the team is excited to face.
 “There is no one generic solution per se, and that is where this high level of customization comes through.
 People come to us to engage in our services.
 So, it is not a template.
 We do not have any template-based model.
-We do a handful of projects every year, and lots of man-hours are dedicated to each project.
+The firm does a handful of projects every year, and lots of man-hours are therefore dedicated to each project.

 We tend to pride ourselves on being a bottom-up sort of practice in that sense.
-We try not to develop a final product at the beginning, it is a more process-driven practice.
-What is it that the end-users are looking for?
+The firm thus tries not to develop a final product at the beginning, it is a more process-driven practice.
+What is it therefore that the end-users are looking for?
 Then we develop a certain vocabulary that emerges out of many, many conversations with them.
-No prototype or stereotype dictates the architectural manifestation of each project”, Saahil concludes.
+Therefore, no prototype or stereotype dictates the architectural manifestation of each project”, Saahil concludes.

 We Design Studio